 If you’ve already read our Environment Day page, then you will already have accessed some compelling information and research that supports the benefits of being in the natural environment for both academic and wellbeing attainment.
 But going on a multi-day camp provides opportunities and experiences that simply can’t be achieved in a single Environment Day.

-Without fail, the Cottage School camp experiences are among the most treasured and enduring memories of their primary school years.
-Students will recall with pleasure time spent on evening walks, spotlighting for nocturnal animals, hunting for shells on a beach, fishing in the creeks, building forts in the ‘Wild Woods’, singing around a campfire, performing in camp plays, the giving and receiving of camp awards, the list goes on.
+The Cottage School camp experiences are among the most treasured and enduring memories of a child’s primary school years.
+Students recall with pleasure time spent on evening walks, spotlighting for nocturnal animals, hunting for shells on a beach, fishing in the creeks, building forts in the ‘Wild Woods’, singing around a campfire, performing in camp plays, the giving and receiving of camp awards, the list goes on.

 The camping experience ‘grows’ the children.
 They return home to their families tired, dirty and happy with a wealth of experiences and a raft of good memories.